 Fontaines D.C. bear their hearts on “Romance”

 The highly anticipated fourth album from Fontaines D.C. ended a sizzling summer with a blistering and, at times, almost boisterous bang.
 Although the group already has a few albums under their belt, Romance is the group’s first album after Skinty Fia brought them into the international limelight.
-With more eyes watching, the four-piece’s latest 11-track LP still captures the post-punk sonics that garnered fans, but this time around, the sound feels lighter and more cohesive, like a freshly trimmed haircut with shaped-up layers.
+With more eyes watching, the five-piece’s latest 11-track LP still captures the post-punk sonics that garnered fans, but this time around, the sound feels lighter and more cohesive, like a freshly trimmed haircut with shaped-up layers.

 Right from the jump, Fontaines D.C. swings for the fences, setting the listener up with a tense and haunting title track juxtaposed with tender lyrics like “maybe romance is a place.”
 “Romance” keeps the listener on edge with an ever-growing build-up until the end.
 Then, like the crack of a baseball against a bat, “Romance” smashes into the hip-hop flow and guttural growls of lead single “Starburster.”